-Begin making your fabric softener by bringing three cups of water to a rolling boil.
+Begin making your fabric softener by bringing 3 cups of water to a boil.
 Use any pot you’d cook on the stove with.

 Pour the water into the pot, turn the stove on high, and place a lid on.
 It shouldn’t take long for the water to reach a rolling boil.

 Once the water has boiled, remove it from the heat using great caution.
-Remove the lid from the pot and allow the water to calm some while you fulfill the next steps of the process.
+Remove the lid from the pot and allow the water to calm for a while you fulfill the next steps of the process.